allegheny-college-cmpsc-105-spring-2024/resto-Elizabeth-Teufel/_explorations/analytics.md

 nav: true
 ---

-My analytics I can see how long people look at my website, how many new users use my website, and recently it was viewed
+Using my analytics I can see how long people look at my website, how many new users use my website, and how recently it was viewed.
+With a bunch of people clicking on my website now, I am

 TODO: Look at your analytics data.
 Write about the different sources of data contributing to the analytics automatic dashboards.